Gemadept169/core_ips/README.md

 # Todo list
 - [x] Download Postman and test GrpcServer
-- [ ] Add SotController and test
+- [x] Add SotController and test
+- [x] Write a client-side project to evaluate system (Using Qt5, not prefer Qt6)
-- [ ] Optimize the pipeline
+- [ ] Make grpc communication completely (at both server and client sides)
-  - [ ] Decode rtsp pipeline by NVIDIA-GPU and capture streaming video and convert it to cv::Mat (using gstreamer and its plugins)
-  - [ ] Auto reconnecting when rtsp streaming failed
+- [ ] Rewrite sot library to build with release option.
-- [ ] Write json config parser based on Qt example for game
 - [ ] Test bottleneck
   - [ ] Calculate frame reading rate from rtsp to opencv
   - [ ] Calculate sot processing time
   - [ ] Calculate delay all process
-- [ ] Write a client-side project to evaluate system (Using Qt5, not prefer Qt6)
+- [ ] Optimize the gst pipeline for capturing video
+  - [ ] Decode rtsp pipeline by NVIDIA-GPU and capture streaming video and convert it to cv::Mat (using gstreamer and its plugins)
+  - [ ] Auto reconnecting when rtsp streaming failed
+- [ ] Write json config parser based on Qt example for game

 # Introduction
-- A Back-end service for image processing service.
+- A Back-end service for image processing.
 # Folder structure
 - The structure of folders in the project:
 ```